GeorgeCiesinski/text-script/README.md

 ### Textblocks are formatted wrong or cause Text-Script to crash

 Text-Script now attempts to determine the encoding of the Text-Block using the Chardet library.
-Despite this, encoding is notoriously difficult to determine with perfect accuracy.
-If the textblocks are formatted wrong when they are pasted, or if the program crashes, try changing the encoding to unicode.
+Despite this, encoding is notoriously difficult to determine with complete accuracy.
+If the textblocks are formatted wrong when they are pasted, or if the program crashes, try changing the encoding to unicode or UTF-16.
 You can do this by opening the file in notepad or another text editor that lets you set the encoding, and overwriting the original file.

 ### Shortcuts with numeric names are not pasting

 There is a known issue where typing shortcuts using the numpad doesn't work.
-We are trying to fix this bug, but for now, use the regular number keys to type it in and it should work.
+We are trying to fix this bug, but for now, use the regular number keys to type it in and it should work without issue.

 ## Credits
 George Ciesinski (Lead Developer)